Leave a Message

 What Orchard Brook Homes Are Selling For

 Orchard Brook values have risen sharply over the past two years.
-According to rolling 12-month MRED data through April 2026, the median sale price reached $795,000, up 21.4% from $655,000 the prior year and up from $610,000 two years ago.
-That two-year appreciation of more than 30% reflects sustained buyer demand for a neighborhood with the kind of character and amenities that cannot be replicated in new construction.
+According to rolling 12-month MRED data through June 2026, the median sale price reached $795,000, up 26.2% from $630,000 the prior year and up from $592,500 two years ago.
+That two-year appreciation of roughly 34% reflects sustained buyer demand for a neighborhood with the kind of character and amenities that cannot be replicated in new construction.

 Homes that are well-prepared and correctly priced are generating strong interest.
 The neighborhood's unique common areas, mature landscaping, pool, clubhouse, and established association give Orchard Brook listings a distinct story to tell, and that story resonates with buyers who are comparing it to newer alternatives without the same depth.